 The frame of the reformer supports a carriage which is attached to it by springs to provide resistance ¦ source: Pixabay – mydominato

-Although this is not a piece of equipment you would necessarily have at home, that does not mean to say that Pilates reformer exercises are reserved for the strongest or most experienced practitioners of Pilates.
+Although this is not a piece of equipment you would necessarily have at home, that does not mean to say that Pilates reformer exercises are reserved for men or the strongest or most experienced practitioners of Pilates.
 In fact, the reformer comes with a range of attachments that you can add and remove to increase and decrease the level of resistance in the carriage.

 This Pilates machine is the biggest of the various apparatus invented by Joseph Pilates.
 It features a flat, static bed which is supported by a large metal frame.
 This frame has attachments including a trapeze, roll-down bar and springs to work out the limbs.